 Kayaking and Snorkeling

-Finally, consider a combination kayaking and snorkeling tour.
-While snorkeling offers many of the same benefits as scuba diving, the added kayaking element offers increased muscle strength in the back, arms and shoulders as well as increased cardiovascular health.
+Finally, consider a combination kayaking and snorkelling tour.
+While snorkelling offers many of the same benefits as scuba diving, the added kayaking element offers increased muscle strength in the back, arms and shoulders as well as increased cardiovascular health.

 The Burmese kayaking and snorkeling tours explore spots like the 115 Island group, Thay Yae Island, Taung La Bo Island, Nga Man Island, Kyun Phila Island, Myauk Ni Island and Ko Phawt Island.